-Determining the right objectives of human resource planning according to the target determines the value of the planning, its successful implementation and extracting optimum result.
+Determining the right objectives of human resource planning according to the target determines the value of the planning, its successful implementation, and extracting optimum results, with hr strategic objectives.

-Importance of human resource planning in the organization differ from company to company.
-A human resources department plays an important role in a given organization, as this department is responsible for recruiting individuals and managing existing employees to get the maximum return on all company activities and investments.
+A human resources department plays an important role in a given organization, as this department is responsible for recruiting individuals and managing existing employees to get the maximum return on all company activities and investments with objectives of manpower planning.

 What is HRP and its Purpose?

 Human Resource Planning (HRP) is a continuous process of systematic planning to achieve optimal utilization of the organization’s most valuable resource-quality staff.
-Human Resource Planning ensures the best fit between employee and job while avoiding shortage or surplus of manpower.
+Human Resource Planning ensures the best fit between employee and job while avoiding a shortage or surplus of manpower as per the objectives of HRP.

 What are the main goals of human resource planning?

-The main purpose of human resources planning is to achieve the organizational goals, requiring the right number of employees with the skills required.
+The main purpose of human resources planning is to achieve the organizational goals, requiring the right number of employees with the skills required objectives of hr planning.

 What are the main goals of human resource management?

-Successful use of people to achieve specific and organizational goals of human resource management objectives includes successful both employees (i.e., hiring employees and retaining employee information); And salary lists (holding employee information related to employee payments).
+Successful use of people to achieve specific and organizational goals of human resource management objectives includes successful both employees (i.e., hiring employees and retaining employee information); And salary lists (holding employee information related to employee payments), with the purpose of hr planning.

-Day-to-day activities include improving employee relations, developing administrative manuals, hiring new management, and performing evaluations to ensure all employees meet company goals and expectations.
+Day-to-day activities include improving employee relations, developing administrative manuals, hiring new management, and performing evaluations to ensure all employees meet company goals and expectations of aims of human resource planning.
 The main focus of this section is to plan as human resource representatives recruit people and make plans for the future.

-Human resource planning is needed to achieve the goal of estimating potential human resource needs; To address the changing needs of the organization by considering changing technology; To make full use of the organization’s existing and potential workforce; And employees ’career plans.
+Human resource planning is needed to achieve the goal of estimating potential human resource needs; To address the changing needs of the organization by considering changing technology; To make full use of the organization’s existing and potential workforce, And employees ’career plans as well as HR assistant goals and objectives.

 Objectives of human resource planning

-The following is a list of some of the main objectives of human resource planning that you must keep in mind as a business student.
+The following is a list of some of the main objectives of human resource planning that you must keep in mind as a business student with aims of HR planning.

-Conduct a systematic human resource plan in the sense that it is organized and managed on the basis of a perceived reality
+Conduct a systematic human resource plan in the sense that it is organized and managed on the basis of perceived reality with objectives of strategic human resource planning

 Identify future opportunities and dangers, which, combined with other important information, will provide an organization the basis for making better decisions at the present time to exploit opportunities and avoid risks.

-Design a desired future and identify ways to achieve it
+6. Design the desired future and identify ways to achieve it

 Although small, each company must review the plan regularly to determine who needs the talent or who may be able to take on new responsibilities within the organization.